pondrax/dockerizeold/README.md

 Simply run `./stack generate` and you are done.
 All of the lumen dependency will be automatically installed

-The app will be available on `localhost:80` and PostgreSQL on `localhost:5432`
+The app will be available on `localhost:8080` and PostgreSQL on `localhost:5434`

 ### Using Stack

 Some of stack shortcut instead of using docker-compose.
 Be surre to add this script to executable mode `chmod +x stack`

-	- `./stack generate` Build, generate config needed then run service on background
+	- `./stack generate`
+		Build, generate config needed then run service on background

-	- `./stack generateonly` Generate config needed to run well
+	- `./stack generateonly`
+		Generate config needed to run well

-	- `./stack build` Build only
+	- `./stack build`
+		Build only

-	- `./stack start` Start the service
+	- `./stack start`
+		Start the service

-	- `./stack stop` Stop the service
+	- `./stack stop`
+		Stop the service

-	- `./stack artisan` Simple shortcut to execute lumen artisan
+	- `./stack artisan`
+		Simple shortcut to execute lumen artisan

-	- `./stack composer` Simple shortcut to execute composer
+	- `./stack composer`
+		Simple shortcut to execute composer

-	- `./stack sh` Run inside docker-compose interactively
+	- `./stack sh`
+		Run inside docker-compose interactively

-	- `./stack <cmd>` Shortcut for docker compose exec
+	- `./stack <cmd>`
+		Shortcut for docker compose exec

+### Api Test

+Try all available API function with `localhost:8080/apix/`